Banner

 As part of its digital initiative, the Income tax department has started receiving the details on the sale of your Mutual funds directly from RTA like CAMs and Kfintech.
 Such data is reflected in your AIS - Annual Information Statement.

-Thus it is very important that you reconcile the capital gain statement that you have with the data available in AIS before you file your ITR.
+Thus, it is important to reconcile the capital gain statement with the data available in AIS before you file your ITR.
 Any Mismatch in ITR and AIS will result in a notice from the Income tax department.

 In case you have earned any capital gains or losses during a financial year, you need to report that by filing ITR form 2 or 3 (if you are not eligible to file ITR 2).